 One of the organizations that received a scholarship was SHPE Detroit Chapter and Jovanni Rubio, their president.
 He mentioned how FHN has helped him to improve his personal and professional life, and that he is in the position to help others.
-“We are currently working on our SHPE Junior chapter, and that is why we’re currently getting a scholarship for our Junior chapter, an event that works with high school students from K through 12.”
+“We are currently working on our SHPE Junior chapter, and that is why we’re getting a scholarship for our Junior chapter, a program that works with high school students from K through 12.”

 According to Rubio, they work directly with the students and their parents and educate them on the different careers within the STEM fields.
 “This award that we got today is a scholarship to fund these events that we host annually and bi-annually.”

-At the Hispanic Heritage Gala, the special guess was Joanna Hausman, a Venezuelan American comedian, writer, and actress.
+At the Hispanic Heritage Gala, the special guest was Joanna Hausman, a Venezuelan American comedian, writer, and actress.